Don't Undersell Yourself.

 Come review time; I proudly noted that I "created SQL scripts that enabled data consolidation and migration."
 Do you see the issue there?
 Fortunately, my manager pushed me to re-align my year-end review based on the business impact.
 What I thought was minor work at the time was one of the key reasons I got an opportunity to interview at Microsoft's headquarters in the US.

 Learn to project your work well, Presenting your work is your headache.
 Not your manager’s.
 Not your peers', and definitely not something your work will do by itself.
 Even the most beautiful paintings in the world are only worth much because of the art critics who interpret them.

 There are specific steps to doing this, and once you get the hang of it and see its benefits, you would not try to do it any other way.

-- See things objectively, not subjectively.
-Stop using better, faster, easier.
+See things objectively, not subjectively.
+Stop using better, faster, and easier.
 Tell better by how much, faster by what multiple, and easier how.
 Objectivity helps you measure.

 If you’re fortunate and have terrific people who dedicated their lives to helping you propel in your job, they may speak for your work.
 But 99% of the time, you know this is not the case - they exist only in fairy tales.